mmondics/aiops-z/README.md

     ![turbo-scaling-actions-2](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-scaling-actions-2.png)

-    Here we see more details about exactly what Turbonomic is recommending we do via the action.
-It includes resizing both CPU and memory limits for the pod, and we can see the result that Turbonomic expects in terms of CPU throttling and resource utilization as a percentage of CPU and memory limits.
+    Here you see more details about exactly what Turbonomic is recommending you do via the action.
+It includes resizing both CPU and memory limits for the pod, and you can see the result that Turbonomic expects in terms of CPU throttling and resource utilization as a percentage of CPU and memory limits.

     ![turbo-scaling-actions-3](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-scaling-actions-3.png)

-    Because this is a manual action (rather than Recommended) we are provided with a button in the user interface to directly execute the action and make the proposed changes.
+    Because this is a manual action (rather than Recommended) you are provided with a button in the user interface to directly execute the action and make the proposed changes.
 However, as an advisor, you are not able to click the button to execute the action.
 Users with proper credentials would be able to.

     Although this type of manual action with human review and execution is extremely helpful for reducing the amount of time and thought put into container resizing, the goal of AIOps solutions is to *automate* as many of these processes as possible.
 Turbonomic supports automatic executiion of actions.